Explore ARCALYST® (rilonacept) resources and FAQs

 Before you begin treatment with ARCALYST, talk with the healthcare provider about your vaccine history.
 Ask the healthcare provider whether you should receive any vaccines, including the pneumonia vaccine and flu vaccine, before you begin treatment with ARCALYST.

-See Prescribing Information for additional safety information for ARCALYST
+See Prescribing Information for additional safety information for ARCALYST.

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Especially tell your healthcare provider if you take other medicines that affect your immune system, such as medicines that block tumor necrosis factor, interleukin-1, or corticosteroids.